codingkapoor/parser-playground/README.md

 [Parser playground app](https://iamsmkr.github.io/parser-playground/) to demo usage of Scala library in javascript ecosystem using Scala.js

 ## Dev
 1. To generate a fast optimized compiled version of the javascript file execute following command from Scala.js sbt plugin.
-Please note that the size of this file is not suitable for deployment purposes.
 ```
 $ sbt> fastOptJS
 ```

   The target file is generated under `js/target/scala-2.12` directory.

 2. Access `index-dev.html` on your browser to launch the app